Rastusik/ZendYamlConfig/README.md

   module_paths:
     - ./module
     - ./vendor
 ```

 Note the difference between the number of lines.
+YAML also prohibits you to write executable code
+into your configuration files, so the configuration does only what it is supposed to do (without any
+anonymous callbacks).

 ## Requirements